Australian Open 2024 order of play: Today’s matches, full schedule and how to watch on TV - Yahoo Sports

 In the UK, Eurosport has the broadcasting rights to live action from Melbourne and will be showing 260 hours of tennis.
 To watch on Discovery+, an Entertainment & Sport pass is £6.99/month or £59.99/year.

-This year, Nick Kyrgios will be part of Eurosport’s English-language commentary team, and will be one of the highlights of a camera stream direct from the commentary booth.
-Kyrgios will be joined in Australia by presenters John McEnroe, Barbara Schett and Laura Robson, and from a London studio by new host Rachel Stringer.
+This year, Nick Kyrgios is part of Eurosport’s English-language commentary team, and is one of the highlights of a camera stream direct from the commentary booth.
+Kyrgios has been joined in Australia by presenters John McEnroe, Barbara Schett and Laura Robson, and from a London studio by new host Rachel Stringer.

 How to watch the Australian Open on TV in the US